hadynz/hadynz.github.io/_posts/blog/2015-08-11-clean-install-windows10-surface-pro-3.md

 categories: ['blog']
 comments: true
 meta: true
+quote:
+    text: "A house without books is like a room without windows."
+    author: Horace Mann
 ---
 So Windows 10 has just been released to the masses with a promise to undo all the problems that plagued its predecessor - Windows 8.